tinyprinter/tinyprinter.club/content/_index.md

 A: Because it's fun.

 **Q: Do I need a Paperang P1, specifically?
 Can't I just use something else?**
 A: Of course you can! `sirius-client` already has a generic `escpos` driver, which lets you connect a wide variety of thermal printers that use the ESC/POS protocol.
-It also has a simple console driver, that simply show the image your printer would print.
+It also has a simple console driver, that simply shows the image your printer would print.
 There is nothing stopping you from making your own driver to your favorite printer of choice.

 **Q: What about the other Paperang models (P2, P2S)?**
 A: We **think** they *should* work, but we have not tested them yet.
 Assuming they do, there is another caveat: they print at a higher resolution.
 The P1 has the exact same resolution as the original Little Printer, and the server sends pixel-perfect bitmaps — for now — to the client, hence this is not a problem with that.
 There are plans to modify the server so it supports more resolutions; you're very welcome to contribute.